gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 * **Upgrade your hardware**: Better GPUs can handle more complex tasks, potentially earning more.
 * **Optimize your setup**: Ensure your system is running efficiently to handle more tasks.

-Remember, earning rewards with Gintonic isn't just about making money - you're contributing to the advancement of AI technology.
+Remember, earning rewards with gintonic isn't just about making money - you're contributing to the advancement of AI technology.
 Every task your GPU completes helps researchers and developers push the boundaries of what's possible with AI.

 In the next section, we'll cover how to manage and monitor your node to keep it running smoothly.
 Happy earning!